kamoako1/Project1/README.md

 Set up the cloud build continuous deploy with the cloudbuild.yaml file.

-Created and enabled a build trigger and ran successfully.
+Created and enabled a build trigger and pushed to branch successfully.